 The 10 series is a general framework, a guideline, as it might be possible that the highest degree of integration is achieved before session 10 or that an extra session is required.

 Of course not.
 We recommend that you try a session and see how you respond to the work.
-If, like many of us, you respond positively and you would like to explore further then it makes sense to commit to the Rolfing 10 series.
+If, like many of us, you respond positively and you would like to explore further then it makes sense to do the 10 series.

 At the end of each sessions the Rolfer performs specific manipulations designed to stimulate the parasympathetic (rest) nervous system so the client feels calm and grounded before leaving.
 Clients can enjoy their normal daily activities, however it is recommended not to engage in intensive physical activities within approximately 12 to 24 hours after a session.
 Clients may practice gentle physical activities and take time to observe any changes in how they feel in their bodies.